Grateful Dead: Instrumentation and musicianship

 Weir, too, was not a traditional rhythm guitarist, but tended to play unique inversions at the upper end of the Dead's sound.
-Weir modeled his style of playing after jazz pianist McCoy Tyner and attempted to replicate the interplay between John Coltrane and Tyner in his support, and occasional subversion, of the harmonic structure of Garcia’s voice leadings.
-This would often influence the direction the band’s improvisation would take on a given night.
-Weir and Garcia’s respective positions as rhythm and lead guitarist were not always strictly adhered to, as Weir would often incorporate short melodic phrases into his playing to support Garcia and occasionally took solos, often played with a slide.
-Weir’s playing is characterized by a “spiky, staccato” sound.
+Weir modeled his style of playing after jazz pianist McCoy Tyner and attempted to replicate the interplay between John Coltrane and Tyner in his support, and occasional subversion, of the harmonic structure of Garcia's voice leadings.
+This would often influence the direction the band's improvisation would take on a given night.
+Weir and Garcia's respective positions as rhythm and lead guitarist were not always strictly adhered to, as Weir would often incorporate short melodic phrases into his playing to support Garcia and occasionally took solos, often played with a slide.
+Weir's playing is characterized by a "spiky, staccato" sound.

-The two drummers, Mickey Hart and Bill Kreutzmann, developed a unique, complex interplay, balancing Kreutzmann's steady shuffle beat with Hart's interest in percussion styles outside the rock tradition.
+The band's two drummers, Mickey Hart and Bill Kreutzmann, developed a unique, complex interplay, balancing Kreutzmann's steady shuffle beat with Hart's interest in percussion styles outside the rock tradition.
 Kreuzmann has said, "I like to establish a feeling and then add radical or oblique juxtapositions to that feeling."
 Hart incorporated an 11-count measure to his drumming, bringing a dimension to the band's sound that became an important part of its style.
-He had studied tabla drumming and incorporated rhythms and instruments from world music, and later electronic music, into the band’s live performances.
+He had studied tabla drumming and incorporated rhythms and instruments from world music, and later electronic music, into the band's live performances.

-The Dead’s live performances featured multiple types of improvisation derived from a vast array of musical traditions.
-Not unlike many rock bands of their time, the majority of the Dead’s songs feature a designated section in which an instrumental break occurs over the chord changes.
-These sections typically feature solos by Garcia that often originate as variations on the song’s melody, but go on to create dynamic phrases that resolve by returning to the chord-tones.
+The Dead's live performances featured multiple types of improvisation derived from a vast array of musical traditions.
+Not unlike many rock bands of their time, the majority of the Dead's songs feature a designated section in which an instrumental break occurs over the chord changes.
+These sections typically feature solos by Garcia that often originate as variations on the song's melody, but go on to create dynamic phrases that resolve by returning to the chord-tones.
 Not unlike traditional improvisational jazz, they may occasionally feature several solos by multiple instruments within an undecided number of bars, such as a keyboardist, before returning to the melody.
 At the same time, Dead shows almost always feature a more collective, modal approach to improvisation that typically occurs during segues between songs before the band modulates to a new tonal center.
-Some of the Dead’s more extended jam vehicles, such as “The Other One”, “Dark Star”, and “Playing in the Band” almost exclusively make use of modulation between modes to accompany simple two-chord progressions.
+Some of the Dead's more extended jam vehicles, such as "The Other One", "Dark Star", and "Playing in the Band" almost exclusively make use of modulation between modes to accompany simple two-chord progressions.